Description of Howick Falls

 Geological Journeys: A traveller’s guide to South Africa’s rocks and landforms

-How often have we wondered about the jaunty tilt of a mountain ahead, the unusual patterns of a road cutting, the colour and texture of the roadside soil, or the purpose of a distant minehead?
+How often have we wondered about the jaunty tilt of a mountain ahead, the unusual patterns of a road cutting, the color and texture of the roadside soil, or the purpose of a distant minehead?
 This handy volume offers answers and explanations about features along all the major routes across South Africa, and some of the lesser, but geologically interesting, routes too.